bulkutasir/ME489/HW2/README.md

-We have uploaded our README file for HW2 as group 8
+Please refer to zip file for all resources of LATEX file, figures etc.